 The enchanting and relaxed Île de Ré is one of the Atlantic Coast’s most popular destinations, boasting as many hours of sunshine as the south of France.
 This pretty island escape is awash with picture-perfect villages filled with leafy squares, white-washed walls, terracotta roofs and gates, and shutters all painted in dreamy greens, turquoises, and blues.

 Famous for salt-harvesting (traditionally done by donkeys); donkeys in colorful ‘pants’; Fleur de Sel: a key ingredient in delicious local dishes; tasty, freshly caught mussels; and scrumptious tiny potatoes that sell for as much as €18 EUR in Paris, it really is a playground for rich Parisians, holiday-makers from Versailles and the occasional famous celebrity in-the-know.
-Often referred to as the ‘Hamptons’ for Parisians, this peaceful, low-key and chic remedy to Paris city life features working fishing boats instead of superyachts, bikes instead of Porsches and numerous long and undeveloped beaches, delicious food markets and villages to explore, making it indisputably one of France’s loveliest seaside escapes.
+Often referred to as the ‘Hamptons’ for Parisians, this peaceful, low-key, and chic remedy to Paris city life features working fishing boats instead of superyachts, bikes instead of Porsches and numerous long and undeveloped beaches, delicious food markets and villages to explore, making it indisputably one of France’s loveliest seaside escapes.

-This exclusive tiny island of 30km by 5km, that’s just 15 meters wide at the smallest part, is joined to the mainland by a long, arching, slender bridge.
-Its countryside is a mixture of marshes, salt pans, fern-filled hedgerows, fields of poppies, pine forests and pretty little vineyards, which offer a stark contrast to the white, sandy, unspoiled beaches that surround the island.
+This exclusive tiny island of 30km by 5km, which’s just 15 meters wide at the smallest part, is joined to the mainland by a long, arching, slender bridge.
+Its countryside is a mixture of marshes, salt pans, fern-filled hedgerows, fields of poppies, pine forests, and pretty little vineyards, which offer a stark contrast to the white, sandy, unspoiled beaches that surround the island.
 Conche des Baleines, in the west, is perhaps the best beach: a vast arc of golden sand backed by high dunes and pine trees (ideal for a seaside picnic).
 On the end of the island’s north-western hook, the less-visited and more protected beach of Bois de Trousse-Chemise is also lovely, with a large ribbon of wet sand at low tide.
 Sandy beaches run continuously along much of the south coast and at Plage de Gros Jonc, the beach is vast, and the waves are often great for bodyboarding.
 Tip: at high tide, all the beaches on the island shrink to thin and sometimes overcrowded strips, so better to go at lower tide times.

 This beautiful island has managed to retain a certain charm and innocence and feels like the France of yesteryear.
 The stunning island capital of St-Martin-de-Ré, a World Heritage site, features a pretty little harbor surrounded by café’s, bars, restaurants (and some of the best ice cream you’ll try in France at La Martinière on the quay – try the Rhum Raisin!).
 Behind the sophisticated maritime waterfront, you find tranquil, cobbled backstreets with quirky little shops full of object d’art, seaside chic souvenirs, antiques, and fashion items.
 The nearby village of La Flotte is smaller but equally pretty.
 Here you can wander amongst the town’s art galleries and stylish shops, and the food market, off Rue de la Marché, is arguably one of the best on the island with a plentiful choice of tarts, fruits, cheeses, pâtés and freshly baked crusty French bread, ideal to grab for a picnic on a bench on the esplanade.